Are you looking for a kayak trip that’s much more than just a kayak trip?

 Do I have to bring my own paddling gear?

-Kayaks are provided by Amazing Vacations.
+Kayaks and paddles are provided by Amazing Vacations.
 They have a great fleet to choose from.
-You can rent a paddle for $75 or bring your own.
-You’ll need to bring your own PFD, spray skirt and helmet.
-As well as any other gear you like to have with you.
+They do have PFDs, sprayskirts and helmets, but I suggest that you bring your own.
+You’re also welcome to bring your own paddle.
+I like to travel with a 4 piece breakdown to make that easy.
+Bring any specific gear you like to have with you.
 That includes specialized outfitting.

 What are the sleeping arrangements like?